 Add in some truly wonderful Chilean wine, and you have something for everyone in this breathtaking country.

-Prepare for a culinary assault on the senses, as we take a closer look at 14 typical Chilean foods you simply need to try.
+Prepare for a culinary delight as we take a closer look (as guided by Yeniree Bocaney, a writer and foodie from Santiago, Chile) at 14 typical Chilean foods you simply need to try.

 Empanada de pino is one of the most iconic dishes in Chilean cuisine.